 The GMG meets at regular intervals.
-The Chair is held on a rotating basis for periods of six months by the executive heads of its member organizations.
-The second half of 2012 is chaired by the United Nations Office on Drugs and Crime (UNODC).
+The Chair is held on a rotating basis by the executive heads of its member organizations.

 January-June 2013 - United Nations Regional Commissions, coordinated by the Economic and Social Commission for Asia and the Pacific.
 Click here for the Chair's report.

 July-December 2012 - United Nations Office on Drugs and Crime.
 Click here for the Chair's report.

 July-December 2011 - United Nations Educational, Scientific, and Cultural Organization.
 Click here for the Chair's report.

 July – December 2010 - Office of the United Nations High Commissioner for Human Rights.
 Click here for the Chair's report.

 January - June 2010 - United Nations Development Programme.
 Click here for the Chair's report.

 June - December 2009 - United Nations Institute for Training & Research